oZelloX/QA-portfolio-/projects/api_shop/bug_reports/post_products_docs_incorrect_id_handling.md

 **Preconditions:**
 - The API is accessible at `https://fakestoreapi.com/products`
-- Postman is installed and has internet access
+- The user has Postman installed and a working internet connection
 - Valid JSON body is prepared with a custom `id` field

 ---